In The Matrix, Neo has to choose between the red pill and the blue pill. One represents the uncomfortable truth, the other a comfortable lie.

 Start Here: Best Articles for Understanding the World

 Mind of Steel is a philosophy that promotes building mental strength in various aspects of your life.
-Here are the most popular articles for understanding how the world works.
-You can find a list of all articles on this topic if you scroll down.
+If you’re not sure where to start, here are the most popular articles:

 - 6 Painful Truths That Help You Find Your Life Purpose.
 Life purpose is something all of us freak out at some point.
 Here are some harsh truths that will help you figure out your life purpose once and for all.